ev45ive/altkom-git-marzec2/Notatki.md

 git reset -  ## przestawia etykiete(branch) ale zostawia pliki w changes git reset --hard  ## przestawia etykiete i HEAD - resetuje tez pliki

+## Fast forward
+Put this in $HOME/.gitconfig:

+[merge]
+    ff = no
+#    commit = no

+You can use git-config to do this:

+#  git config --global merge.commit no
+  git config --global merge.ff no